 There was no water for washing clothes, so the POWs would throw out their clothing when it had been soiled.
 In addition, water for cooking had to be carried three miles from a river to the camp, and mess kits could not be washed.
 The slit trenches in the camp were inadequate and were soon overflowing since most of the POWs had dysentery.
 The result was that flies were everywhere in the camp including the POW kitchens and in the food.

-It was during this time that the Japanese determined that Bernard was not a threat to them.
-The Japanese had Bernard do work for them that an orderly would do.
+It was during this time that the Japanese determined that Bernard was not a threat to them and had Bernard do work for them that an orderly would do.
 It was while performing this work that he was given an order to bury another American.
-The only problem was that the man was still alive.
+According to Sgt.
+Owen Sandmire, the only problem was that the man was still alive.
 After being threatened with death, Bernard buried that man.

 Dear Mrs. A. Shea:

 According to War Department records, you have been designated as the emergency addressee of Private Bernard K. Shea, 20,645, 244, who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.

 I deeply regret that it is impossible for me to give you more information than is contained in this letter.
 In the last days before the surrender of Bataan, there were casualties which were not reported to the War Department.
 Conceivably the same is true of the surrender of Corregidor and possibly other islands of the Philippines.
 The Japanese Government has indicated its intention of conforming to the terms of the Geneva Convention with respect to the interchange of information regarding prisoners of war.
 At some future date, this Government will receive through Geneva a list of persons who have been taken prisoners of war.
 Until that time the War Department cannot give you positive information.